2020 Detroit Lions season: Week 10: vs. Washington Football Team

 In week 10, the Lions hosted the Washington Football Team.
 Detroit opened the scoring in the first quarter via a 55-yard touchdown pass from Matthew Stafford to Marvin Hall.
 Washington responded with a 38-yard field goal by Dustin Hopkins, their only points of the first half.
 Detroit added 10 points in the second quarter, via a 27-yard touchdown pass from Stafford to Marvin Jones and a 53-yard field goal by Matt Prater, making the score 17–3 in favor of Detroit at half-time.
-The teams exchanged touchdowns in the third quarter, first a 15-yard touchdown pass from Staffford to D'Andre Swift for Detroit, then a two-yard touchdown run from J. D. McKissic for Washington.
+The teams exchanged touchdowns in the third quarter, first a 15-yard touchdown pass from Stafford to D'Andre Swift for Detroit, then a two-yard touchdown run from J. D. McKissic for Washington.
 In the fourth quarter, Washington's Antonio Gibson scored back-to-back touchdowns, from two and five-yards, respectively, to tie the score at 24 points.
 Detroit responded with a 37-yard field goal by Prater to regain the lead.
 Washington responded with a 41-yard field goal by Hopkins, to tie the score again at 27 points each.
 Detroit responded with a 59-yard game-winning field goal by Prater as time expired, making the final score 30–27 in favor of Detroit, for their first home win of the season.

+This was also Matthew Stafford’s final home win as Detroit Lion.